zebreus/qt-jsonrpc-server/README.md

 # qt-jsonrpc-server
 The easiest way to create jsonrpc services in qt.
-Simply expose your QObjects as services
+Simply expose your QObjects as services.

 ## Features
 Call your QObjects using jsonrpc over websockets.